-Flexible Labour Markets means that the labour markets quickly adjust to a competitive equilibrium.
+Flexible Labour Markets mean that the labour markets quickly adjust to a competitive equilibrium.
 Flexible labour markets involve factors such as:

-- Skilled workforce which can adapt to changing requirements
+- A skilled workforce which can adapt to changing requirements.

 - Flexible hours and working contracts e.g. more temporary employment or working from home.